Holiday Resorts in the Antalya Region of Turkey

 Alanya, at the eastern tip of the Antalya coastline, is an all-rounder satisfying everybody.
 Families particularly like it because of the vast range of things to do, especially for kids.
 Meanwhile, groups of young friends gravitate to the vibrant nightlife scene that parties well into the early hours.

 As well as British holidaymakers, Alanya is a firm favorite of many Russians and East Europeans.
-Every type of accommodation is for sale, including room only, bed and breakfast, self-catering or all inclusive.
+Every type of accommodation is for sale, including room only, bed and breakfast, self-catering, or all-inclusive.
 Popular hotels include the Eftalia Holiday Village, Sentido Gold Island, and the Sun prime c-lounge hotel.

 The Historical Past of the Old Town in Side

 A laidback atmosphere and excellent harbourside restaurants make this destination a firm favorite of couples.
 On the outskirts of the main town, many large all-inclusive hotels make a roaring trade including TUI Sensimar and Barut Acanthus.
-More central accommodation choices in the heart of the town include Side Tuana, Sato Hotel, and Villa Onemli.
+More central accommodation choices in the heart of the town include Side Tuana, Sato Hotel, and Villa Only.

 Luxury Spa Hotels and Golfing Villas in Belek

-The first is more than 20 state-of-the-art golf courses attracting international players from all over the world and the second is the extensive spa treatments and packages offered by top notch, luxury hotels like the Gloria Golf Resort, Maxx Royal or the Sueno.
+The first is more than 20 state-of-the-art golf courses attracting international players from all over the world and the second is the extensive spa treatments and packages offered by top-notch, luxury hotels like the Gloria Golf Resort, Maxx Royal, or the Sueno.

-Belek does also appeal to beach lovers, but it's golfing reputation promotes itself as a property hotspot for foreign real estate investors looking to cash in on the low prices of Turkish property.
+Belek does also appeal to beach lovers, but its golfing reputation promotes itself as a property hotspot for foreign real estate investors looking to cash in on the low prices of Turkish property.

 Antalya City Centre: The Heart of the Region